opportunity-finder/opportunity-finder.github.io/index.md

 First, [install Meteor](https://www.meteor.com/install).

-Second, visit the [Bowfolios application github page](https://github.com/bowfolios/bowfolios), and click the "Use this template" button to create your own repository initialized with a copy of this application.
+Second, visit the [Opportunity Finder application github page](https://github.com/bowfolios/bowfolios), and click the "Use this template" button to create your own repository initialized with a copy of this application.
 Alternatively, you can download the sources as a zip file or make a fork of the repo.
 However you do it, download a copy of the repo to your local computer.

-Third, cd into the bowfolios/app directory and install libraries with:
+Third, cd into the Opportunity-Finder/app directory and install libraries with:

 ```
 $ meteor npm install